 Leader: Dot Radings, Venue: Various

-The bushwalking group will meet in the carpark behind St Joseph's Church every Monday at 9.30, then will carpool to the start of the walk (about 20 min drive).
+The bushwalking group will meet in various locations, as advised by the tutor, every Monday at 9.00, then will carpool to the start of the walk (about 20 min drive).
 Walks will generally be somewhere in the area between Lysterfield, Ferntree Gully, Mt Dandenong and Gembrook.
 Expect to walk about 6-8 km each week in a time of about 1 and a half hours.
 There will be some rough paths.
 The leader will carry a basic first aid kit.

 21LIT003: English Language & Literature